We have information you must know before you buy the Escalade.

 The front end of the Escalade is dominated by a traditional Cadillac egg crate grille draped in chrome.
 The grille is flanked by three-element, vertical headlamps that tie the vehicle to the rest of Cadillac's lineup; LED headlights on the Platinum are a first in trucks or SUVs.
 The bumper and front trim are cleanly integrated so the Escalade almost looks more like a massive car than a truck.

 Similarly, the side-view styling is smoothly contoured, with no clunky side cladding.
 As with the front end, there is abundant chrome, including on the door handles, the exterior mirrors, side moldings, full-length roof rails (which provide anchor points for accessory crossbars for securing cargo on the roof) and ventilation ports above the front wheels; the latter is a styling trend, but on the Escalade they are not functional.

 Another clear response to market trends are the optional 22-inch chrome wheels, which visually plant the vehicle, completely filling the Escalade's huge wheelwells and making the standard 18-inch wheels look positively puny by comparison.
-They look great, though for reasons beyond cosmetics we prefer the 18-inch wheels.
+The 22-inch wheels look great, though for reasons beyond cosmetics, ride quality among them, we prefer the puny-looking 18-inch wheels.